-Time Limit: In the interest of safety, and to allow streets and drives to reopen as scheduled, race courses will remain open to all participants who are able to maintain a 16:00-per-mile pace for half and full marathon distances and a 18:00-per mile pace for shorter distances.
-Some events may have a longer time frame, but all participants should be prepared to adhere to these standards.
-Those participants who are not able to maintain this pace should be aware that fluid stations and other course amenities may not be available, and participants in races staged on city streets may be asked to move to the sidewalks and forfeit their race bib.
-Late participants will be able to cross the finish line, but they are not guaranteed to be timed and recorded as official finishers.
+Time Limit: In the interest of safety, and to allow streets to reopen as scheduled, participants should be prepared to adhere to the published pace standards and course cutoff times.
+Those participants who are not able to maintain the required pace should be aware that fluid stations and other course amenities may not be available.
+Participants behind the required pace in races staged on city streets will be asked to board a follow vehicle, be leap-frogged ahead on the course, or moved to the sidewalks and forfeit their race bib.
+Late participants may be able to cross the finish line, but they are not guaranteed to be timed and recorded as official finishers.

-The following items are prohibited from all MGC events and race venues:
+The following items are prohibited from all FJR events and race venues: